US consumer confidence improves in April

 Economists pay close attention to the index because consumer spending accounts for about 70 percent of U.S. economic activity.

-The index slipped in March amid roiling financial markets and a February employment that showed hiring had tumbled.
+The index slipped in March as financial market bucked and a February employment report that showed hiring had tumbled.
 U.S. employers added only 20,000 jobs, the smallest monthly gain in nearly a year and a half.

+A slowdown in manufacturing and retail, sluggish housing and construction activity and global pressures, including the ongoing trade war with China, had dampened expectations for economic growth.

+Hiring rebounded in March as employers added a solid 196,000 jobs, showing that many businesses still want to hire.
+The unemployment rate remained at 3.8%, near the lowest level in almost 50 years, the government reported in early April.